yairdar/ydu-101-mono/vault/tutorial.4-rich-formatting.md

 ### Note References

+- Note References - Add a section from another note with its content inlined into the current note.
+[References Docs](https://wiki.dendron.so/notes/f1af56bb-db27-47ae-8406-61a98de6c78c.html#note-reference)

 You can link to a specific section of a different note and have the content in-lined into the current note.

 ![[tutorial#welcome-to-dendron:#*]]